ryneches/GutCheck/README.md

 ## Rules

+*These rules are provisional, and subject to change.*

 In the microbiome game players compete to develop the healthiest microbiome, while attempting to disrupt each others efforts.

 ### Game preparation